top of page

 Watch a short video and take a brief quiz to obtain a permit.

-Please also note that current restrictions prohibit the use of glass bottles around Lake Isabella or the Kern River.
+Current restrictions prohibit the use of glass bottles around Lake Isabella or the Kern River.

 The Kern River Valley is a true "Sportman's Paradise," an area of stunning beauty with endless areas to explore and activities to participate in.
-Whether you're a hiker, climber, windsurfer, marksman, skier, off-roader, hot-springs-soaker, cross-country skier, bird-watcher, and the list goes on and on, the Valley has something for you!
+Whether you're a hiker, climber, angler,windsurfer, marksman, skier, off-roader, hot-springs-soaker, cross-country skier, bird-watcher, and the list goes on and on, the Valley has something for you!

 Permits can be purchased online at the link below or at Crossroads Shell in Lake Isabella or Sierra Gateway Market in Kernville.